deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Experiment and Discussion

 \subsection{Discussion}

-\hg{ The lower user’s accuracy of the radar-only result shows that the SAR-only algorithm tends to underestimate the area of deforestation and miss changes in the map.
-The main reason for missing deforestation in the result is that the understories of the tropical forest are sometimes dense herbaceous vegetation with similar radar backscattering coefficients in C-band to the tree canopy.
-Therefore, cutting down trees without burning the understories may not significantly decrease the backscattering coefficients of the Sentinel-1 data.
-In addition, since the SAR data is noisy, it is sometimes difficult for the algorithm to detect a change point in the monitoring period.
-However, the user’s accuracy of the radar-only result is over 93 percent, showing that the deforestation events captured by the SAR-only algorithm are highly likely to be actual deforestation.
-Given the 88 percent overall accuracy, the result demonstrates that the SAR-only algorithm is reliable for detecting deforestation if optical data are unavailable. }
+\hg{ The lower user’s accuracy of the radar-only \po{map shows that using radar data alone tends to underestimate the area of forest loss, which is likely due to the presence of dense herbaceous understory vegetation with radar backscattering coefficients in C-band similar to that of the tree canopy.
+This implies that unless the understory is removed following logging, the decrease in C-band backscattering might not be sufficient for detection of the forest loss.
+In addition, the higher level of noise present in the radar data complicates the detection of a change point in the monitoring period.
+However, as evidenced by the user’s accuracy of the radar-only result of 93 percent, the radar-based analysis is unlikely to introduce false detections of forest loss (i.e., unlikely to introduce commission errors).
+Given the 88 percent overall accuracy, the result demonstrates that the SAR-only algorithm is reliable for detecting tropical forest loss }if optical data are unavailable. }

-\hg{ The approximately 94 percent overall accuracy of the optical-only and hybrid results with 71 training days shows that the anomaly detection algorithm developed in this study effectively detects land cover change, such as deforestation, with remote sensing data.
-The optical-only algorithm has a user’s accuracy of 80 percent, which is quite positive, even though it is lower than the other two results.
-The cause of the false positives in the optical-only map is the missed clouds and cloud shadows in consecutive observations in the time series.
-The anomaly detection algorithm has a tolerance for clouds or shadows missed by the data pre-processing.
-However, if a pixel has anomaly values caused by clouds or shadows in consecutive observations, it is difficult for the algorithm to distinguish it from a true anomaly in land cover.
-Therefore, as having consecutive cloudy observations is not uncommon in the humid tropics, the final result of the optical-only algorithm has more false positive detections than the other two algorithms. }
+\hg{ With 71 training days, the optical-only and hybrid approaches achieve overall accuracies of 94.9\% and 95.8\%, respectively, demonstrating that the anomaly detection algorithm developed in this study effectively detects \po{forest loss}.
+The optical-only algorithm has a user’s accuracy of 80 percent, which is lower than the \po{hybrid and radar-only }results.
+The \po{main reason for the lower user's accuracy is false detections introduced by }missed clouds and cloud shadows in consecutive observations in the time series. \po{While the} anomaly detection algorithm has a tolerance for clouds or shadows missed by the data pre-processing, \po{the presence of consecutive contaminated observations complicates the algorithm's ability to distinguish the contamination from a true anomaly on the land surface}.
+Therefore, because consecutive cloudy observations is not uncommon in the humid tropics, the final result of the optical-only algorithm has more false positive detections than the other two algorithms. }